scalableminds/webknossos/docs/datasets.md

 - `Bounding Box`: The position and extents of the dataset layer in voxel coordinates.
 The format is `x, y, z, x_size,y_size, z_size` or respectively `min_x, min_y, min_z, (max_x - min_x), (max_y - min_y), (max_z - min_z)`.
 - `Largest Segment ID`: The highest ID that is currently used in the respective segmentation layer.
 This is required for volume annotations where new objects with incrementing IDs are created.
 Only applies to segmentation layers.

 The `Advanced` view lets you edit the underlying [JSON configuration](./data_formats.md#wkw-metadata-by-example) directly.
 Toggle between the `Advanced` and `Simple` page in the upper right.
-Advanced mode is only recommended for low level access to dataset properties and users familiar with the `datasource-properties.json` format.
+Advanced mode is only recommended for low-level access to dataset properties and users familiar with the `datasource-properties.json` format.

 webKnossos automatically periodically checks and detects changes to a dataset's metadata (`datasource-properties.json`) on disk (only relevant for self-hosted instances).
 Before applying these suggestions, users can preview all the new settings (as JSON) and inspect just the detected difference (as JSON).